 Men and women with melancholic personality share many traits – they tend to be loyal to their family and friends and extremely careful.

-They are respectful to authority, follow rules and feel comfortable in hierarchies where structure, rules and order are implemented.
+They are respectful to authority, follow the rules, and feel comfortable in hierarchies where structure, regulations, and order are implemented.

 The Serotonin Association

 Melancholic personality traits are associated with serotonin, which suppresses aggressive tendencies.